exercism/website-copy/tracks/typescript/exercises/two-fer/mentoring.md

     Hi there {name},

-    Congrats on submitting your first exercise for the JavaScript track.
+    Congrats on submitting your first exercise for the TypeScript track.
 I have a few comments for you:

     - In TypeScript, the result of an expression can be returned!